RANJEESHP98/Python/README.md

 6. Identify the dataframe where age is greater than or equal to 30.
 7. Convert the dataframe into csv file and display the content.

+# Assignment 8

+1. Create a line plot using matpoltlib and display the four  different cities. the x axis show the year and y-axis represent the population.
+2. Create a scatter plot using seaborn that shows the relationship between number of hours studied and test score obtained by a group of students.
+3. Create a bar chart using matplotlib the shows,the total sales for each month of the year.

 # End Project